 The Depression and Bipolar Support Alliance (DBSA)

 This national peer support organization focuses on people with depression and bipolar disorder—but its support groups in New Hampshire welcome people with any mental wellness issues.
 DBSA chapters are independent, non-profit organizations that are peer-led.
 DBSA chapters in New Hampshire run several support group meetings around the state.
 At support group meetings, a trained peer facilitator helps people to share experiences, feelings, information, and strategies for living successfully with mental illness.
 Click here for a list of these support groups.

 DBSA meetings in New Hampshire are open to consumers with any mental wellness issues, as well as to their friends and family members.

-There is one Clubhouse in New Hampshire.
+There are two Clubhouse locations in New Hampshire.
 Clubhouses are based on a model used worldwide that is designed to create a community of recovery and support for its members, who have mental illness.
 Clubhouses are run during a typical Monday through Friday workweek, and members volunteer to assist with the work of their Clubhouse according to their interests and abilities.
 Clubhouses help their members to find employment, housing, education, and services.
 Outside of these activities, Clubhouses also provide social events.

 The new Manchester Clubhouse is now located at 60 Rogers St and will be open Tuesdays and Thursdays from 9:30-3:30 starting March 12th – Manchester Pathways Email.
 Seacoast Pathways is moving on March 15th to 155 Brewery Lane in Portsmouth.
 They are open Mondays, Wednesdays and Friday’s from 9:30-3:30 – Seacoast Pathways Email.